EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Notifications use the Message Broker Protocol (MQTT 3.1 or MQTT 5) and follow the WMO Notification Message Format (GeoJSON) with a structured topic hierarchy.
 Event-driven triggers, like data updates or file arrivals, can automate notification publishing.

-For implementation guidance and examples, refer to Appendix E in the[ Manual on WIS 2.0](https://community.wmo.int/en/activity-areas/wis/publications/1060-vII) or [WMO WIS2 Notification Message Encoding](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-STABLE.html), and the [WIS2 Cookbook](https://wmo-im.github.io/wis2-cookbook/cookbook/wis2-cookbook-DRAFT.html) for validation and access control instructions.
+For implementation guidance, refer to [WMO schema repository](https://schemas.wmo.int/wnm/1.1.0/examples) for examples, Appendix E in the[ Manual on WIS 2.0](https://community.wmo.int/en/activity-areas/wis/publications/1060-vII) or [WMO WIS2 Notification Message Encoding](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-STABLE.html) for schema, and the [WIS2 Cookbook](https://wmo-im.github.io/wis2-cookbook/cookbook/wis2-cookbook-DRAFT.html) for validation and access control instructions.
 Notifications can be published using existing infrastructure or open-source message brokers like [Eclipse Mosquitto](https://mosquitto.org/).

 ### Testing and Validating Data Supply